Put Some RESPECK On Her Name: Nicki Minaj Blasts Begrudgers ‘Blind’ To Her Big Barb Impact

 “I always shouted out my influences in my interviews.
 Now a days, it’s become cool to pretend u weren’t influenced by other artists.
 S/O to the ones big enough to do it: Kash, Asian, Cuban, Saweetie, Meg, Malibu, YOUNG MA, Ms. Banks, Lady Leshurr, etc. No female rapper (other than Trina) did a song w/me or congratulated me on my billboard accomplishments.
 I didn’t mind.
 I never felt they were obligated to do so.
 Just like Beyoncé isn’t obligated to congratulate or collaborate with Normani, etc.”

-Obviously, Nicki’s success wasn’t due to a social media wave and notes that she came up organically, putting in massive amounts of work to top the Billboard charts.
+Obviously, Nicki’s success wasn’t due to a social media wave and she notes that she came up organically, putting in massive amounts of work to top the Billboard charts.

 “I never had a crusade by radio stations, influencers & blogs to make my song number 1 when Anaconda was #2 on the Hot 100.
 I never had a group of men in the studio writing my songs for me so it took a while between albums.
 Please stop these write ups about what I didn’t do.
 Y’all are rlly sick & ima call y’all out one by one on Queen Radio.
 Most of yall doing these write ups have never fought for anything in life.
 You just sit on the sidelines & watch the doers do!!!!
 To my fans; I love, cherish you, adore you, and thank you.
 God bless you.”